Commute-Mobility/Commute-Whitepaper/readme.md

 Our long-term vision is to empower policymakers with a powerful, reliable, and secure scientific framework that is able to automate the design of cities of the future.
 Our core values revolve around the concept of a human-centered urban landscape, where transport infrastructures organically integrate with our lives to aid sustainability, safety and inclusion, with the scope to enrich our societies.
 Our transportation solutions prioritize livability, as a shared condition of well-being for all.

 ## Redesign Transportation
+A guide on the elements of transportation systems.

 ## 🚦 Transportation Systems